Skip to Content

 Step Two: Combine Remaining Ingredients

-Once you’ve allowed your yeast to proof, it should be tall, light and bubbly.
-Now, you’re going to add your oats, salt, and flour (1/2 cup at a time) slowly in the stand mixer until you have a well-combined dough that is only slightly sticky.
-You should be able to handle the dough without it sticking to your hands like glue, just a bit of flour should pull the dough back together.
+Once the yeast has proofed, it should be frothy and light.
+Add the oats, salt, and flour (1/2 cup at a time) gradually to the mixer until you have a dough that’s slightly sticky but manageable.
+You should be able to handle the dough without it sticking excessively to your hands.

 Step Three: Knead the Dough